Reading time: 6 min.

 Is Minoxidil foam less effective than Minoxidil tablets?

 Studies have shown oral Minoxidil can be more effective than topical Minoxidil for treating hair loss [6].
-However, unlike Minoxidil foam, Minoxidil tablets aren’t yet licensed for use.
+However, unlike Minoxidil foam, Minoxidil tablets aren’t yet licensed for use to treat hair loss.

 That’s because the risks of using oral Minoxidil are higher.
 You’re more likely to develop hypertrichosis and/or swelling in the feet.
 People with high blood pressure and those at risk of cardiovascular events are also advised to avoid oral Minoxidil.